 - Google and Wikipedia are legit your best friends, especially for students like me who don’t have the attention span to read textbooks.
 They really do give correct answers 99% of the time!!

 - Stick to whatever sleeping habits you’re used to; I sleep at least 8 hours a day

-- I don’t stay in hall cos I don’t live in some ulu part of SG, so I admittedly have a lot more free time on my hands.
-I’m not in any CCAs or event organising teams (which are rabak/tiring/hardcore max), and I only choose to commit to causes that I genuinely believe in devoting time to.
-So basically, my only commitments at the moment include volunteering at some organisations on an ad hoc basis, writing, as well as dance lessons outside of school.
+- I don’t stay in hall cos I don’t live in an ulu part of SG, so I admittedly have a lot more free time on my hands.
+I’m not in any CCAs or event organising teams (which are rabak/tiring), and I only choose to commit to causes that I genuinely believe in devoting time to.
+So basically, my only commitments at the moment include some external volunteer work, writing, as well as dance lessons.

 M1 will be the least stressful (it’s a grade-free year) and most fun year of your medical student days, so use the year wisely.
 Make friends, pursue the things that make you happy, play hard and work hard!